 ► Whole-House Filters: These systems are designed primarily for sediment, chlorine, and organic materials to protect all water usage in a household.

-• Boiling: It is fast and effective in emergencies such as spillages or even when there is a confirmed contamination.
+Boiling is fast and effective in emergencies such as spills or when there is a confirmed contamination.

-• Specialized Treatments: In the cases of specific contaminants like arsenic, iron, or radon, some filters or media are used to solve these problems.
+Specialized Treatments: For specific contaminants like arsenic, iron, or radon, filters or media are used to solve problems.

-For people who need an effective solution to treat their well water, Berkey Systems provides high-end technology.
+Berkey Systems provides high-end technology to people who need an effective solution to treat their well water.

 Berkey systems are unique in that they are specifically designed to eliminate as many different types of contaminants as possible, making parents who use well water for their families feel relieved.